 Places to Eat around Denmark Western Australia

-Boston Brewery, with a relaxed atmosphere, live music and a playground amongst the vines wins our recommendation for family friendly eateries in the Denmark area.
+Boston Brewery, with a relaxed atmosphere, live music and a playground among the vines wins our recommendation for family-friendly eateries in the Denmark area.

 Albany, South Coast of Western Australia

-The biggest city in the area, Albany has lots to do and see for families though in our experience you have to dig a little deeper.
+The biggest city in the area.
+Albany has lots to do and see for families but, in our experience, you have to dig a little deeper.

 Middleton Beach & Emu Point